jrihon/thesis/chapters/03_chapter/mod.typ

 #import "bib_03_chapter.typ": biblio

-= Structure prediction of an HNA aptamer with a G-quadruplex motif
+= Structure prediction of an HNA aptamer with a G-quadruplex motif <chap-chapterAptamer>

 #boxed-text(
   title: "Characterization of an HNA aptamer suggests a non-canonical G-quadruplex motif.",